 Consider different levels of experience

-One good thing to do is to also let your users know what is required from them to solve a problem themself.
-A way to do this is to have an indicator at the top of the page that tells the reader how in depth the procedure is.
+One good thing to do is to also let your users know what is required from them to solve a problem themselves.
+A way to do this is to have an indicator at the top of the page that tells the reader how in-depth the procedure is.
 This could be either a numerical 1-5 type value, or a plain text "intermediate" or "easy".

-These types of indicators are also useful if you need to write a lot of instructions but they aren't actually that complicated.
-It can encourage people who are faced with a "wall-of-text" that the information is not as complicated as it may look, you can encourage them to actually engage with the text.
+These types of indicators are also useful if you need to write a lot of instructions that aren't actually that complicated.
+If you reassure people who are faced with a "wall-of-text" that the information is not as complicated as it may look, you can encourage them to actually engage with the text.

 Becoming a Better Service Manager